-Please watch for roadside workers and equipment throughout the project area.
-Watch for reduced speed limits.
+I-5 motorists should watch for intermittent lane and shoulder closures throughout the project area.
+Watch for roadside workers and equipment.

-Watch for intermittent lane closures in the project area.
+Traffic is now on the new Applegate River Bridge.
+Watch for intermittent lane closures (6 p.m. to 10 a.m.) and expect brief delays in the project area.
 Flaggers will provide traffic control when necessary.

 The speed limit on Redwood Highway has been reduced to 40 mph through the construction zone.

-On U.S. 199 and Riverbanks Road, watch for workers and equipment on the shoulder, and watch for construction vehicles entering and exiting the work zone.
+On Redwood Highway and Riverbanks Road, watch for workers and equipment on the shoulder, and watch for construction vehicles entering and exiting the work zone.